sizigia/learn-co-lessons/README.md

-Python is simply indicating that a number without a decimal is called an `int` for integer, and a number with a decimal is called a `float`.
-For now, we can think of both of these as numbers.
+Python is simply indicating that a number without a decimal is called an `int` for integer, and a number with a decimal is called a `float` (for "floating point").
+For now, we can think of both of these as numbers, although later we'll have to learn about the complexities of doing math with floating point numbers.

 ```python